 Infection control in our office is very important to us.
 To protect our patients and ourselves, we strictly maintain sterilization and cross-contamination processes.

-At Bajars & Bajars San Diego Cosmetic dentistry, our talented dentists and staff are dedicated to delivering unique and personalized oral treatment based on your needs and goals.
+At Bajars & Bajars Cosmetic dentistry in San Diego, our talented dentists and staff are dedicated to delivering unique and personalized oral treatment based on your needs and goals.
 We deliver professional dental services in San Diego using the top-of-the-range equipment and the latest industry-leading techniques.
 We surround our patients with high quality care right from the first visit: we will help you evaluate your condition and come up with the most optimal treatment plan.
 Our mission is to provide highest quality dental care services while educating our patients enabling them to make truly informed decisions.

 Dr. Sandris Bajars